 Renting equipment is a popular practice among construction companies.
 Rental houses know this and, to keep up with demand, most hang onto their machines longer than dealers.

 Conversely, most major dealerships only keep newer, low-hour equipment in a rental fleet.
 This offers buyers equipment that, while used, still has plenty of years and hours left in it.

 Furthermore, some dealerships invest in technology and additional options offered by the manufacturer.
 They’ll typically put a full warranty on all machines in a rental fleet too, which, like technology and other add-ons, also transfers to the buyer.

-A buyer looking for a specific piece of equipment might not find it from a private seller or auction, leaving him to settle for something comparable or miss out on what he really needs.
+Finally, large dealership networks have strength in numbers.
+A buyer looking for a specific piece of equipment might not find it locally from a private seller or auction, leaving him to settle for something comparable or miss out on what he really needs.

 A local dealership still may not have a specific machine requested by a potential buyer – but chances are another store in the network has it and can get it to the customer.
 This greater availability extends to attachments too, opening up more options to interested buyers.

 With the economy continuing to drive the construction industry, used equipment is predicted to remain a major area of opportunity for companies.
 To ensure your company gets the full value out of every used machine purchased, consider looking to the rental fleet at your trusted equipment dealership.